warrley/ufc-games/selecao-II/fruits/README.md

 **1** Vá no cmd e navegue até a pasta do codigo

-**2** Escreva fruits
+**2** Escreva fruits.exe
-.exe

 # **Exemplo**
-What is the total capacity?:  9
+What the capacity of basket?:  10

+How many bananas?:  21

-How many students?:  5
+How many apples?
+5

-Need 1 travels
+How many lemons?
+12

+It takes 4 minutes